leecardona/vscode-setup/README.md

 - [X] From here simply select the desired branch from the list of available branches and VSC will automatically switch you to that branch

 ## Merging Branches:
 - [X] Merging branches to pretty straight forward as well.
 First ensure you are in the `target` branch you want to update, _**not the `source` branch with the new code and/or files**_ .
-You check the current banch by looking at the current branch indicator at the bottom left of VSC screen:
+You can check the current banch by looking at the current branch indicator at the bottom left of VSC screen:

 ![vscode branch selector](https://github.com/leecardona/vscode-setup/blob/development/assets/vscode_branch_selector.png?raw=true)